Katori/Spectrum/README.md

 ## Goodies

 Spectrum also provides a First-Person example using Mirror.
+Also, Spectrum is provided as a Unity project basis as well as a UnityPackage file, so you can choose which method you prefer--either way you get the source code, with all the benefits of both Unity and an external DLL via ASMDEFs.

 ## Roadmap